ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 This document is about **creating own widgets and design-system bindings** or changing existing ones.

-A widget is responsible to render the UI and either display or make the editing of the data possible, it **handles one schema level** and may connect to another nested SchemaEditor.
+A widget is responsible to render the UI and either display or make the editing of the data possible, it **handles one schema level** and may connect to another NestedSchemaEditor.

 Through the **modular approach** and easy definition of a new widget, the widget system can be used to create **complex, separated UI components**, where the orchestration can be done **from an external system** like some backend API.

->
-> ✔ working, not expected to change (that much) breaking in the near future
->

 ## Widget Composition